whinc/AndroidToolkit/readme.md

 ### [Log][wiki_Log]

-A light weight, easy to use and extensible Log class wrappers the android.util.Log with only a single class.
+A light weight, easy to use and extensible Log class wrappers the android.util.Log with single class.
 More details reference to [Log][wiki_Log]

+Log Features:

+* single class and all method is static, you can use just like built-in Log class in Android.
+* enable/disable log
+* log level used to filter different log level
+* print file name, class name, method name and line number
+* jump to source
+* print log call stack (you can specified the stack depth)
+* provide interface `Formatter` used to define yourself output formatter
+* provide interface `Interceptor` used to intercept the default log handle.

 Log demos: